telerik/winforms-docs/carousel/using-radcarousel/carousel-path.md

 * Drag the two control points (U and V) and the center poing to set the ellipse as desired:
 ![carousel-using-radcorousel-carousel-carousel-path 002](images/carousel-using-radcorousel-carousel-carousel-path002.png)

->You can arrange the points only in 2D.
+>note You can arrange the points only in 2D.
 The Z coordinate (if needed) should be set programmatically.
+>

->You can revert the rotating direction (when AutoLoop is set to true) by swapping the V and U points positions.
-The rotation is alway from V to U point.You can drag the ellipse points over the whole designer area, i.e. you are not limited to the form only.
+>note You can revert the rotating direction (when AutoLoop is set to true) by swapping the V and U points positions.
+The rotation is alway from V to U point.
+>You can drag the ellipse points over the whole designer area, i.e. you are not limited to the form only.
+>

 ## CarouselBezierPath